 Get Expert Help

 We’ve said it already but it bears repeating: working with expert coaching is one of the best things you can do to increase your chances of acing the case interview.
-Our coaches have been through the process themselves, and some have even administered interviews for major consulting firms.
+Our coaches have been through the process themselves, and most have also administered interviews for major consulting firms.
 Numbers like our Black Belt program’s 60% hiring rate demonstrate that there’s no substitute for one-on-one coaching.

 Case Interview Preparation Tips: Execution